thosgood/this-weeks-finds/markdown/101-151/week109.md

 It's in the famous last chapter called "Beyond the end of time".
 Strong stuff!
 This is what got me interested in quantum gravity in college.
-Later I came to prefer less florid writing, and realized how hard it was to turn gripping prose into actual theories\... but back then I ate it up uncritically.
+Later I came to prefer less florid writing, and realized how hard it was to turn gripping prose into actual theories... but back then I ate it up uncritically.

 Part of Wheeler's vision was that ultimately physics is all about